GLOBAL-MARKETS-U.S. stocks rise with oil futures, investors await earnings

 By Sinead Carew

-NEW YORK, April 10 Wall Street stock indexes firmed on Monday as rising oil futures boosted the energy sector and investors placed bets ahead of the U.S. quarterly corporate earnings season.
+NEW YORK, April 10 Wall Street stock indexes rose on Monday as higher oil futures boosted the energy sector and investors placed their bets ahead of the U.S. quarterly corporate earnings season.

-In the afternoon U.S. Treasury yields pared an earlier drop, prompted by soft demand at a $24 billion auction of three-year notes, the first part of this week's $56 billion coupon-bearing government debt supply.
+However, U.S. Treasury yields dipped in advance of the government's $24 billion debt auction later in the day, part of its $56 billion sale of notes and bonds this week.

-Oil prices rose more than 1 percent, supported by strong demand, uncertainty over the conflict in Syria and a shutdown at Libya's largest oilfield.
+In commodities, oil prices rose around 1 percent, supported by strong demand and uncertainty over the conflict in Syria and another shutdown at Libya's largest oilfield.

-Brent crude futures, the international benchmark for oil prices, settled up 1.3 percent at $55.98 per barrel and U.S. crude futures settled up 1.6 percent at $53.08.
+Brent crude futures, the international benchmark for oil prices, were up 57 cents at $55.81 per barrel.
+U.S. West Texas Intermediate (WTI) crude futures were up 65 cents at $52.89 a barrel.

+"Markets are taking some comfort in that," said Jeffrey Kleintop, Chief Global Investment Strategist at Charles Schwab in Boston.
+"When we go below $50 investors worry about global weakness and concerns about the solvency and economies of oil producers like Russia and Saudi Arabia."

-The S&P's energy sector was its biggest driver with a 1.1 percent gain.
+The S&P's energy sector was the biggest percentage gainer and strongest positive influence out of the benchmark's 11 major sectors.

-Investors geared up for the U.S. earnings season, which kicks off this week with first-quarter reports from some of the biggest banks.
-Wall Street expects S&P 500 companies to report a 10.1 percent increase in earnings, with revenue rising 7 percent, according to Thomson Reuters data.
+Investors will also have their eye on the U.S. earnings season, which kicks off this week with reports from some of the biggest banks.

-U.S. equities rallied after Donald Trump was elected U.S. President on Nov.
-8 on hopes of pro-business policies such as tax cuts and infrastructure spending.
-But solid earnings may be more important, said Scott Clemons, chief investment strategist for Brown Brothers Harriman in New York.

-"We're going to get evidence companies have the ability to grow their top line," said Clemons.

-Traders attributed a stock dip around noon EDT (1600 GMT) to unverified rumors stemming from weekend reports related to North Korea.

-A U.S. official told Reuters on Saturday that a U.S. Navy strike group will be moving toward the western Pacific Ocean near the Korean peninsula as a show of force as concerns grow about North Korea's advancing weapons program.
+"There's some optimism among investors that the earnings reports are going to validate the rise in valuations we've seen over the last six months," said Kleintop.

+"The news on earnings will be good but I don't know that it'll be good enough to sustain all the gains we've seen over the last six months."

-In the currency market the dollar index, which tracks the greenback against six major currencies, was down 0.1 percent after touching its highest point in three weeks earlier in the day.
+In the currency market the dollar index, which tracks the greenback against six major currencies, was down slightly after touching its highest point in three weeks earlier in the day.
 The dollar had risen 0.5 percent Friday.

-The yield on three-year Treasuries was down 0.5 basis point at 1.499 percent, while benchmark 10-year yield was 1 basis point lower at 2.361 percent.
+Benchmark 10-year Treasury yields were 2.364 percent, down 1 basis point from late on Friday, while the 30-year yield was 1 basis point lower at 2.988 percent.

-The MSCI all world stock index was up 0.15 percent.
-European stocks ended the day flat as investors focused on risks including France's upcoming presidential election.
-(Additional reporting by Richard Leong in New York and Vikram Subhedar and Abhinav Ramnarayann in London; Editing by Chizu Nomiyama and James Dalgleish)
+The MSCI all world stock index was up 0.1 percent.
+The index has risen as much as 12.4 percent since early November to an intraday peak on March 21.
+It trades at 16 times forward earnings, compared to a 15-year average of about 14 times.

+European stocks clung to a tiny 0.01 percent gain as investors there focused on geopolitical risks.

 * Oil retreats, U.S. gasoline stock draw smaller than anticipated